wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 = How I can use Widgets in boxes =

 * Open WP admin menu->Appearance->Widgets.
 Drag needed widget to Widget area named "Scrollbox".
-* In Scrollbox, please enable using Widgets by checking "Scrollbox design"->"Enable Widget area".
+* In Scrollbox Admin screen, please enable using Widgets by checking "Scrollbox design"->"Enable Widget area".
 (This must be done separately, as you may have several Scrollboxes but want to show Widget only one of them).
-* If Widget is all you want to show, you can remove existing Scrollbox content completely.
+* If Widget is all you want to show, you can remove existing box default content completely.
 * If Widget contains some sort of submission form (feedback, comment insertion, user registration...) you must take into account suggestions for 3rd party submission form plugin users above.

 = There's only "email" field but I would like to get names or user questions/feedback also =